 DIGITAL CITIZENSHIP OUTDOORS

-Grab a graphic and share!
 Click on the 300 x 300px photos below to get an 800 x 800px version.
-We’d appreciate a link back to this page.
+We’d love a link back to this page.

 Research before, share after.
 The time to use technology to enhance your nature experience is before you go and after you get back.
 Michele calls this strategy “bookending.”
 Of course it’s okay to make some time and space to snap a few photos while you’re out, but otherwise turn that selfie stick into a walking stick, put your smartphone in your pocket and be present in your nature experience.